cmdcolin/jbrowse-plugin-mafviewer/README.md

 ### Example BgzipTaffyAdapter config

-Note: TAF files are actually significantly slower in practice to use, because of how it is encoded
+Note: TAF files are actually significantly slower and has known bugs...will update once fixed

 This notice will be removed it it is improved